influxdata/flux/docs/SPEC.md

 #### Duplicate

-Duplicate will duplicate a specified column in a table.
+Duplicate duplicates a specified column in a table.
 If the specified column is not present in a table an error will be thrown.

 Duplicate has the following properties:

 * `column` string
-	The column to duplicate
+	The column to duplicate.
 * `as` string
-	The name that should be assigned to the duplicate column
+	The name that should be assigned to the duplicate column.

 Example usage:

 Duplicate column `server` under the name `host`:

 ```
 from(bucket: "telegraf/autogen")
 	|> range(start:-5m)
 	|> filter(fn: (r) => r._measurement == "cpu")
 	|> duplicate(column: "host", as: "server")
 ```

 #### Set